ebenezerdon/webllm-offline-ai/README.md

-# WebLLM Chat - pc Edition
+# WebLLM Offline AI Assistant

 This is a browser-based LLM chat application that runs AI models directly in your browser using WebGPU technology, presented with a **pc-themed desktop interface**.
 All processing happens locally on your device.
 No server required.